-To go a level deeper, you need building footprints—also known as building polygons or building geofences—to fill in the blanks where satellite imagery and other geocoding solutions fall short.
-Here, we’ll review what building footprints are, where they can be put to use, and how SafeGraph helps businesses, urban planners, local governments, and other organizations perform accurate geospatial analysis that leads to more effective decision-making.
+To go a level deeper, you need building footprints—also known as polygons, geometry, or geofences—to fill in the blanks where satellite imagery and other geocoding solutions fall short.
+Here, we’ll review what they are, where they can be put to use, and how SafeGraph helps businesses, urban planners, local governments, and other organizations perform accurate geospatial analysis that leads to more effective decision-making.

 A building footprint is a form of geofencing capturing a building’s precise perimeters, excluding adjacent property features like parking lots and landscaping.

-You can think of building footprints as the ground-level “outlines” of any given structure.
+You can think of these polygons as the ground-level “outlines” of any given structure.
 These outlines can provide useful metadata and other spatial characteristics—such as location, shape, distribution, and relationship to surrounding structures—to aid in geospatial analysis.

 Building footprints are composed of polygons that demarcate the boundaries of structures, from government buildings to offices to single-family homes to farms (and beyond).

 Unfortunately, a lot of today’s geocoding solutions rely heavily on approximations.
 While this may be a decent starting point, this approach does not typically yield the most accurate data or results.
-This is just one of many reasons why building footprints have quickly become the de facto choice for geospatial analysis: they provide us with precise data that can enable a deeper and more accurate understanding of any given point-of-interest (POI).
+This is just one of many reasons why geometries have quickly become the de facto choice for geospatial analysis: they provide us with precise data that can enable a deeper and more accurate understanding of any given point of interest (POI).

-It’s important to note, however, that for building footprints to provide meaningful analytical value, the data associated with them must come from accurate and up-to-date sources.
+It’s important to note, however, that for polygons to provide meaningful analytical value, the data associated with them must come from accurate and up-to-date sources.

-For example, address-point and street-level geocodes, also known as centroids, only provide approximate measures of occupied space based on the center point of a building to its distance from either an adjoining parking lot or a nearby street curb.
+For example, address point and street-level geocodes only provide approximate measures of occupied space based on the center point of a building to its distance from either an adjoining parking lot or a nearby street curb.
 This creates a radius that is then used to explain, in broad strokes, a building’s general footprint.

-A great example of how building footprint data is used regularly is store visit attribution.
+A great example of how geometry data is used regularly is store visit attribution.
 Simply put, store visit attribution is a method for predicting or measuring where foot traffic to brick-and-mortar POIs will (most likely) come from.
-This type of analysis typically relies on a combination of Census Block Group (CBG) data and other foot traffic data—like SafeGraph’s Neighborhood Patterns dataset—to paint a picture of how, when, and where consumers travel to and from throughout the day.
+This type of analysis typically relies on a combination of Census Block Group (CBG) data and other foot traffic data to paint a picture of how, when, and where consumers travel to and from throughout the day.
 Having specific data pertaining to the actual space a specific POI occupies is critical for accurate store visit attribution.